The laptop lifestyle…

 This can go right along with your online store, but you can partner with a manufacturer and sell products using a drop shipping method.

 If you research the system carefully, you can fully automate it to where it runs on its own and you just collect the money you make.

-Yes, you will have to check and verify from time-to-time, but it takes little time out of your Laptop Lifestyle.
+Yes, you will have to check and verify from time-to-time, but it takes very little time out of your Laptop Lifestyle.